AFM-SPM/TopoStats/docs/usage.md

 variable name as the dictionary `key` to its description stored in the dictionary `value`.
 If you wish to customise these you can do so and pass it to `toposum` using the `--plotting_dictionary` which takes as an argument the path to the file you have created.

+### Pickles

+The option `pickle_plots: True` will save to the specified `output_dir` the file `distribution_plots.pkl` which is a binary format that saves the plots that have been generated and saved in nested dictionaries so that they can be loaded again.
+The Notebook `notebooks/01-Summary-statistics-and-plots.ipynb` shows how to load these and make simple modifications to the the plots.